Ulmus × hollandica

 No

-- Deciduous tree, a collection of hybrids of U. minor (syn.
-U. carpinifolia, U. procera) × U. glabra, and possibly others.
+- Broadleaf deciduous tree, a collection of hybrids of U. minor (syn.
+U. carpinifolia or U. procera) × U. glabra, and possibly others.
 Often the some 20 or so cultivars in this group look intermediate between the parent species, although selections may range in habit from tall, narrow or broad, to globose dwarf forms.
 Jacobson (1996) describes them as having hairless or sparsely hairy twigs, leaf undersides have inconspicuous to moderately obvious hair tufts, and vein pairs number (13)14-17(21).
 Some consider Ulmus × hollandica ‘Hollandica’ as the "type" cultivar of the cross.
 It is known as the Dutch Elm or Holland Elm in England and the English Elm in Holland, it originated in 1680 (Jacobson, 1996).

 - Sun.
 Many are susceptible to Dutch Elm Disease (DED) but some are listed as resistant.